Saturday September 30th 2017, Noon to 5 PM

 16:45 to 17:00 - Raffle

 Please note that the reunion is strictly limited to no more than 230 people and reservations are required in advance.
 No tickets will be sold at the door.
-Also, no more reservations will be accepted after Tuesday August 1st to allow the vendor sufficient time to produce and deliver the commemorative polo shirts.
-To avoid possible dissapointment, please print out, complete, and mail in your reservation(s) using the resrvation form that is presented (CLICK HERE) in PDF format as soon as possible.
-Since everybody who comes to the reunion will get a commemorative polo shirt in his or her choice of style and size, you must mail in a separate reservation form for each person in your party.
+Also, no more reservations will be accepted after Friday September 22nd, which is one week prior to the event.
+To avoid possible dissapointment, please print out, complete, and mail in your reservation(s) using the reservation form that is presented (CLICK HERE) in PDF format as soon as possible.
+Please mail in a separate reservation form for each person in your party.

 For those persons coming to the reunion from outside the Boston area, there is a Comfort Inn in Randolph that is just a few miles from the Elks Hall.
 If you would prefer to stay close to old NAS South Weymouth so you can vist the Shea Naval Aviation Museum in the morning there is a Comfort Inn, Best Western Hotel, and a Doubletree Hotel in Rockland that you might want to try.